Light-zzz/JenkinsWithslave/README.md

-# HTML & CSS Mini Projects
+# 🚀 HTML & CSS Mini Projects

-Welcome to the **HTML & CSS Mini Projects** repository!
-This collection showcases various mini-projects created to enhance my front-end development skills.
+Welcome to the **HTML & CSS Mini Projects** repository! 🎨✨ This collection showcases various mini-projects created to enhance my front-end development skills.
 Each project explores different aspects of web design, user interface components, and CSS techniques.
 This is part of my continuous journey to master HTML and CSS.

 ---

-## Overview
+## 📌 Overview

 The purpose of this repository is to build, practice, and refine web development skills by creating small, focused projects.
 Each project demonstrates a unique design feature or technique such as:

-- Interactive animations
+✅ Interactive animations
-- Responsive layouts
+✅ Responsive layouts
-- Creative form designs
+✅ Creative form designs
-- Hover effects
+✅ Hover effects
-- Neumorphism and glassmorphism UI
+✅ Neumorphism and Glassmorphism UI

 By consistently working on these projects, I aim to gain deeper insights into front-end development and expand my knowledge of modern web design.